elnaramedia/Calculating-proportion-of-qualitatively-generated-themes/README.md

 Do **not worry** about fixing grammar, punctuation, or sentence structure—leave the text exactly as it is.
 You will clean the text (e.g., remove punctuation and non-alphabetical characters) during the coding stage.

+**Step 2:** After creating the five Word documents (one for each overarching theme), place them all into a single folder.
+Then, copy the full pathname of that folder.
+You’ll need it to reference the folder location when running the Python script.

+    To find the pathname: **On Windows:** Right-click the folder > “Properties” > copy the location path and add the folder name at the end.
+                          **On Mac:** Click on finder > View (in the menu bar)> Show Path bar.
+Now, click on your folder.
+The Pathname will appear at the bottom of the screen.
+Right-click on the name of your folder at the bottom of the Pathname > copy the "Name of the folder" as Pathname.

+You’ll use this pathname to load the files into the script for analysis.

+**Step 3:**